 Excursions – technical tours

-As a part of the conference we will organise four technical tours.
+Technical visits on Wednesday afternoon in 25 September 2019.
+As a part of the conference we will organize five technical tours.

 1. Viikinmäki wastewater treatment plant